Shrestha-Dipesh/Todo-Mobile-App/README.md

 &nbsp;

 ### Biometric (Fingerprint) Authentication
-Using the **androidx.biometric** library, fingerprint authentication has been set up which requies the user to scan their fingerprint (registered in the device) in order to use the app functionalities.
+Using the **androidx.biometric** library, fingerprint authentication has been set up which requires the user to scan their fingerprint (registered in the device) in order to use the app functionalities.
 When user tap on the fingerprint icon, the login prompt will be displayed where they can scan their fingerprint.

 ![Fingerprint Success](Media/fingerprint_success.gif)